roVer-HM/suq-controller/README.md

 # What is the suq-controller?

-The suq-controller is a Python package for the open source microscopic pedestrian simulator Vadere.
+The suq-controller is a Python package for to run simulation studies.
 The sampling is automated and can be parallelized.
 All results are returned in a convenient format ([pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html)).

 The main motivation is to provide a tool to build Surrogate (S) or Uncertainty Quantification (UQ) models.

 ### Work in progress